Ruslan Chagaev

 Ruslan Shamilevich Chagaev (Руслан Шамил улы Чагаев; Ruslan Shamilovich Chagayev; Руслан Шамилович Чагаев); born 19 October 1978) is an Uzbekistani former professional boxer who competed from 2001 to 2016.
-He held the WBA heavyweight title twice and was the first Asian boxer to win a world heavyweight title by any of the four major sanctioning bodies.
-As of October 2021, BoxRec ranks Chagaev as the seventh greatest Asian fighter of all time, pound for pound.
-He was ranked in the world's top 10 heavyweights by BoxRec from 2004 to 2013, reaching a career high ranking of third from 2005 to 2007, and as a top 10 heavyweight or contender by The Ring magazine at the conclusion of each year between 2006 and 2015.
+He held the World Boxing Association (WBA) heavyweight title twice (Regular version in his second reign) and was the first Asian boxer to win a world heavyweight title by any of the four major sanctioning bodies.
+He was ranked as a top 10 heavyweight or contender by The Ring magazine at the conclusion of each year between 2006 and 2015; at the end of 2008 he was ranked third, only behind the Klitschko brothers.

 Chagaev is one of a few professional boxers to resume his amateur boxing career after a few professional bouts in 1997.
 He was reinstated as an amateur by the AIBA the following year as his professional bouts were declared exhibitions.
 As an amateur, Chagaev won gold medals at the 2001 World Championships and 1999 Asian Championships, in the heavyweight and super-heavyweight divisions respectively.

 In 2007, Chagaev defeated then-unbeaten Nikolai Valuev to win his first WBA heavyweight title and would make two successful defences.
 Due to injuries and being unable to grant Valuev a rematch in 2009, the WBA stripped Chagaev of the title.
 He went on to suffer his first professional loss in the same year to unified heavyweight champion Wladimir Klitschko.

 Chagaev won the WBA (Regular) heavyweight title by defeating Fres Oquendo in 2014.
 He made one successful defence before losing the title to Lucas Browne in 2016.
 However, after Browne failed a drug test, the WBA reinstated Chagaev as champion, but he was once again stripped of the title in July of that year after failing to pay sanctioning fees.
 On 28 July 2016, he announced his retirement from boxing due to ongoing eye injuries.

 Amateur career

 Chagaev won gold at the 1997 World Amateur Boxing Championships heavyweight, defeating Félix Savón in the finals, but later he was stripped of the championship for having 2 professional bouts in the United States before the tournament.
 Chagaev is the only non-Cuban boxer to defeat Félix Savón twice, and the only one to do it at the world championships, which Savón have won consecutively.
 Savón suffered his first international defeat in more than a decade, when he met Chagaev for a first time.
 His amateur career is also merited with absence of stoppages on his part, with all four his losses were standing defeats with him being outpointed.
-Because of his performance at the 2001 World Amateur Boxing Championships, where Chagaev stopped every opponent he had faced – a rarity in amateur boxing competitions, – Chagaev received the nickname "White Tyson".
+Because of his performance at the 2001 World Amateur Boxing Championships, where Chagaev stopped every opponent he had faced, a rarity in amateur boxing competitions, Chagaev received the nickname "White Tyson".